rubenlupi/elemental-maths/main-index.md

 🔹 **Applications & Memory Hooks:**
 - Code generation, scheduling pairs, puzzle solving.
 - Remember: “Order the list, ensure no miss.”
+- Tip: Keep a running index (like `L1, L2, ...`) beside each entry so you can easily reference or resume the list later.

 ##### Block 4 – Permutations & Factorial Use
 🔹 **Definition:** **Permutations** count ordered arrangements; factorial `n! = n·(n-1)·...·1` calculates total permutations without repetition.